-The full Board maintains an ongoing, direct role in risk oversight through, among other things, regular reports from the Chair of the Audit and Risk Committee, regular reports from our General Counsel on the ERM process and oversight of management's strategic planning process, which includes an evaluation of opportunities and risks presented by the Company's current strategies and alternative strategies.
+The full Board maintains an ongoing, direct role in risk oversight through, among other things, regular reports from the Chair of the Risk Committee, regular reports from our Chief Executive Officer on the ERM process and oversight of management's strategic planning process, which includes an evaluation of opportunities and risks presented by the Company's current strategies and alternative strategies.
 The Board also receives regular reports from each of the executives with respect to their areas of managerial responsibility.
 These reports include information concerning risks and risk mitigation strategies.
 For example, the Board receives quarterly reports from our Chief Corrections Officer with respect to key areas of operational risk; monitors risks relating to our partnership development efforts through quarterly reports from our Chief Development Officer; and receives regular reports from our General Counsel with respect to legal and compliance risks.
 In addition, the Board evaluates risk in the context of particular business strategies and transactions.
-For example, the Board monitors significant capital expenditures through its annual budget review and quarterly capital expenditure reports from management and monitors risk relating to our financing activities through in depth reviews of proposed financing transactions.
+For example, the Board monitors significant capital expenditures through its annual budget review and quarterly capital expenditure reports from management and monitors risk relating to our acquisition and financing activities through in depth reviews of proposed acquisition and financing transactions.

-In addition to the Audit and Risk Committee, other standing committees of the Board also have responsibility for risk oversight within their areas of oversight.
-The Audit and Risk Committee focuses on financial risk, including fraud risk and risks relating to our internal controls over financial reporting.
+In addition to the Risk Committee, other standing committees of the Board also have responsibility for risk oversight within their areas of oversight.
+The Audit Committee focuses on financial risk, including fraud risk and risks relating to our internal controls over financial reporting.
 It receives an annual risk assessment report from the Company's internal auditors, as well as financial risk assessment information in connection with particular events or transactions.
-The Nominating and Governance Committee assists the Board of Directors in fulfilling its oversight responsibility with respect to organizational ethics and compliance and receives regular reports from the Company's General Counsel and its Ethics Officer.
-The Audit and Risk Committee and the Nominating and Governance Committee each provide certain legal and regulatory risk management oversight.
+The Nominating and Governance Committee addresses certain governance-related risks, such as risks related to Board and executive management succession planning.
 As discussed in detail below, the Compensation Committee addresses risks relating to our executive compensation strategies.
 The full Board receives regular reports from the chairs of these committees and receives reports and other meeting materials provided to each of the committees.